appreciated/vortex-crud/README.md

 CREATE TABLE task_comments (...);
 ```

-This version is concise, focusing on the key points while providing essential examples.
 ## Architecture

-The diagram below presents a simplified version of the architecture, illustrating the relationships between the different components.
-The main difference between this representation and the actual architecture is that classes are not instantiated directly.
-Instead, instantiation is determined by the type specified in the configuration (e.g., "factory" = "grid" or "type" = "form").
-A FactoryRegistry is used to retrieve and return the appropriate component factory based on this configuration.
+The following diagram provides a simplified view of the architecture, illustrating relationships between various components.
+Note that classes are not instantiated directly; instead, they are instantiated based on types specified in the configuration (e.g., "factory" = "grid" or "type" = "form").
+A `FactoryRegistry` retrieves and returns the appropriate component factory based on this configuration.

-Relationship between Routes and Forms
+### Relationship between Routes and Forms
 ```mermaid
 classDiagram
     class Dialog